 Articles like this one track the creation of the first coffee table back to the early 1900s and the start of coffee culture.
 Meanwhile, others say the cocktail table evolved from the tea table, a taller, formal table used to serve tea in Victorian-era Britain.
-Lastly, others speculate that the popularity of the prohibition movement led to the trend of renaming cocktail tables as coffee tables.
+Lastly, other evidence suggests that the rise in the popularity of coffee and decline in alcohol during the prohibition era could’ve led to the name change.
 The only clear thing is that both the cocktail table and coffee table are relative latecomers to the furniture party and have only been around for a century or two.

 Cocktail Tables or Coffee Tables?
 Either way, we’ve got them at WFMO!

 On our website, we don’t distinguish between cocktail tables and coffee tables.
-They are all listed as cocktail tables with the understanding that for most people, these terms mean the exact same thing.
-WFMO chose to use “cocktail table” because it has been in use longer, and is more traditional.
-But unless you are a decorating guru or furniture historian, there is no practical difference.
+They are listed together to make it easier for our customers to find the perfect piece.
+For our purposes, coffee tables and cocktail tables serve the same function.
+Unless you are a decorating guru or furniture historian, there is no practical difference.

 So when you come visit us at one of our North Georgia locations, you can confidently ask our assistants to point you toward our massive selection of coffee tables or cocktail tables – whichever term comes to mind!
 As the largest locally-owned seller of occasional tables in metro Atlanta, we have tables from over a dozen high quality brands to choose from.
 Come see for yourself at Woodstock Furniture & Mattress Outlet!